Watch VideosPlay Wong Video Play Davis Video Play Stone Video Play West Video Play Tucker Video Diversity at Notre Dame

 Moreau Academic Diversity Postdoctoral Fellowships

-- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education through teaching
+- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education through teaching or research

 The inaugural class of 11 Moreau Fellows joined the University in the fall of 2010.